 – Ring the organisation.
 If a caller tells you they’re from your bank, for example, you can always verify this by hanging up and calling your bank back (using the number you have for the bank and not a number given to you by the caller) to verify if they’ve called you.

 – Hang up.
-It might feel rude, but if you really think you are on the phone to a scammer there is often little else you can do but hang up.
+It might feel rude, but if you really think you are on the phone with a scammer, you can often do little else but hang up.
 If the scammer starts to make threats or push you into giving out personal details, you should always hang up straight away.

-If you think you’ve been contacted by a phone scammer, you should never be afraid to report it.
+If you think a phone scammer has contacted you, you should never be afraid to report it.
 The first thing you should do is contact the police on their non-emergency number 101 and report what happened.
 You can also make a report to Action Fraud online, and all calls reported here will automatically be forwarded to the NFIB (National Fraud Intelligence Bureau).

-If you’re called by somebody impersonating an institution or a company, you may want to get in touch with the organisation to let them know this is happening.
+If you’re called by somebody impersonating an institution or a company, you may want to contact the organisation to let them know this is happening.
 The organisation being impersonated could then send out a warning email to other customers letting them know of the scam.